andrew-henry/Tensorflow/README.md

 TensorFlow is a free and open-source software library for machine learning.
 It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.
 Tensorflow is a symbolic math library based on dataflow and differentiable programming.

+Why TensorFlow -  TensorFlow is an end-to-end open source platform for machine learning.
+It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications

 TensorFlow Extended(TFX)
 --
 TensorFlow Extended (TFX) is an end-to-end platform for deploying production ML pipelines.